weaveworks/weave-gitops-private/docs/adrs/0008-feature-flags.md

 ##### Offline mode
 * with the enterprise version, we can have a relay proxy that loads all the feature flag information from a local file
-* Not technicall offline as the relay runs localy in the environment
+* Not technically offline as the relay runs locally in the environment

 ##### General
 * Doesn't appear to have an eventing system to replace checkpoint
-* Pushes feature changes to the SDK meaning kill switches can be seen almost immediately
+* Pushes feature changes to the SDK, meaning kill switches can be seen almost immediately

 #### Unleash
 ##### Pricing
-* Opeen source, self host free
+* Open source, self-host free
 * www.getunleash.io - pro $80 (5 team members) $15 each additional team member - $155
   *  Max of 20 team members
 ##### Offline mode